-(1) Ratio between the Eligible Own Funds (EOF) and the Solvency Capital Requirement (SCR).

-(3) Annualized RoIA on average over "Quantum Leap" under Summer 2019 economic and financial environment.
+- (1) Ratio between the Eligible Own Funds (EOF) and the Solvency Capital Requirement (SCR). - (2) After risk margin and taxes. - (3) Annualized RolA on average over "Quantum Leap" under Summer 2019 economic and financial environment.

 1.2.
 INFORMATION ABOUT THE SCOR GROUP